OAuth-Apis/apis/README.md

 ```
 After the login you will need to grant consent (the Authorization Server GUI is actually an OAuth2.0 Client as we are eating our own dogfood) in order for the client to access your personal resources (which you don't have for now but this is going to change).

 After this you can add your own ResourceServer and Client instances.
 See the tooltip's in the insert/ edit forms for more information about the attributes of Resource Servers and Clients.

+It is possible to have admin rights in the JS GUI, meaning you can edit / delete all of the known Resource Servers and Clients.
+A common usecase if you have a department responsible for the administration of ResourceServers and Clients.
+In order to obtain admin rights your
+AuthenticatedPrincipal needs to return true for the `isAdminPrincipal` method.
+The default implementation does not so and everyone can only edit / delete their own ResourceServers and Clients.

 ### Component overview